With its variable length settings, the Philips Norelco beard trimmer Series 3500 promises to help you keep your beard in shape.

 On a general level, they do a good job.
 The blades on their own can bring your facial hair down to a light stubble.
 However, you’ll need a foil or regular razor to achieve a perfectly clean shave.

 But that’s not the focus of this beard trimmer.
-Instead, you’re looking for something that offers an even trim across all of your beard.
+Instead, you’re looking for something that offers an even trim across all of your beards.

 At the lower settings, that’s certainly the case.
 I’d say the trimmer can handle beards of above 5mm with no problems at all.

 Unfortunately, it does start to struggle at the higher end of the scale.
-Cutting 10mm beards if a more hit-and-miss process, so you’ll probably need a couple of attempts to even everything out.
+Cutting 10mm beards is a more hit-and-miss process, so you’ll probably need a couple of attempts to even everything out.